Running Spark programs on a cluster

 returns an RDD, where each item is a key-value pair

-(year, avg_temp)
+(year, avg_temp).

-In the same file, locate the two variables input_path
+In the same file, locate the two variables input_path and output-path

 and write the following code: